-Neckband headphones combine convenience with impressive battery life (high-end models offer 10 hours playback) plus features such as noise cancellation.
+Neckband headphones combine convenience with impressive battery life (high-end models offer 10 hours of playback) plus features such as noise cancellation.
 You won't be plagued by connection issues, either, since most offer superb Bluetooth stability.
 And there's the issue of keeping them in your ears – many would argue the neckband design is the best way to do it.

 To add a touch of luxury to your listening experience, Sennheiser has trimmed the neckband in soft nappa leather.
-And when you get an incoming call, the neckband gently vibrates – a useful feature even when you’re not using listening to music.
+And when you get an incoming call, the neckband gently vibrates – a useful feature even when you’re not listening to music.
 In a hurry?
 They fast-charge in one and half hours.

 These Sennheisers are our pick as the best neckband headphones around thanks to the top-of-the-class style, sound and build quality.

-Read the full review: Sennheiser Momentum In-Ear Wireless
+Read the full Sennheiser Momentum In-Ear Wireless review

-The paired-back design features a simple three-button remote and looks more expensive than it feels.
+The pared-back design features a simple three-button remote and looks more expensive than it feels.
 If you're into fitness and don't want the collar jangling around, you can remove the earphones from the flexible neckband.

 As you’d expect, advanced features such as aptX Bluetooth and fast charging are off the menu.
-But factor in the eye-catching price and it’s hard not to be won over but these solid, reliable performers.
+But factor in the eye-catching price and it’s hard not to be won over by these solid, reliable performers.

-Read the full review: Skullcandy Smokin' Buds 2 Wireless
+Read the full Skullcandy Smokin' Buds 2 Wireless review

 Libratone’s noise-cancelling technology – dubbed CityMix II – offers four levels of noise cancellation, letting you choose how much of the world to let in.
 It's pretty effective at blocking out everything from chugging lorries to office chatter, and can be tuned via the remote or Libratone’s app.

-Read the full review: Libratone TRACK+
+Read the full Libratone TRACK+ review

 Sound isolation is good and they come with a nice range of tips (plus ‘sport hooks’ to hold them securely in place).
 Fast charging means two hours playback from 15 minutes of charging.